-ECR has an expert team of staff.
-Current staffing includes an interim Title IX Coordinator, two case managers, two investigators, one hearing officer, a training and prevention manager, and one administrative assistant.
-Hiring is underway to add a Senior Case Manager/Deputy Title IX Coordinator, one investigator, and one hearing officer.
-The AVP has the support of leadership to continue to build the team and obtain external support as needed.
+ECR continues to build an expert team of staff.
+Current staffing includes an interim Director, one case manager, and two investigators.
+A training and prevention manager will start in late April.
+The Director has the support of leadership to onboard a hearing officer, administrative assistant, and external support as needed.